dllbdev/simple-flask-crud/README.md

 3. Modify the `populate_db.py` and `config.py` files to add the connection credentials (host, user, password, database).

-4. Execute the `python populate_db.py` in terminal to populate the databases created with random fake data.
+4. Execute `python populate_db.py` in terminal to populate the databases created with random fake data.

 ## Deployment